JetBrains/kotlin-web-site/pages/docs/reference/coding-conventions.md

 </div>

-A local value initialised with an expression of a platform type may or may not have a type declaration:
+A local value initialized with an expression of a platform type may or may not have a type declaration:

 <div class="sample" markdown="1" theme="idea" data-highlight-only>